rweather/noise_spec/extensions/ext_kyber.md

 The name of the algorithm shall be `Kyber`.

-In this definition, we use the function names from the `kyber.h` file in the reference implementation of Kyber [2]:
+In this definition, we use the function names from the `kem.c` file in the reference implementation of Kyber [2]:

  * `crypto_kem_keypair()` returns the 1088-byte public and 1248-byte private